thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

     push_replay(abs(delta), s, a)

     # Prioritized backups of predecessors according to the current World model
-    cnt = 0
+    Also, during sleep, the brain “replays” (reactivates) recent experiences and, due to this, strengthens the necessary connections. cnt = 0
     while replay_pq and cnt < limit:
         negp, (s, a) = heapq.heappop(replay_pq)